 More on Balloons Over Brisbane >

-Barossa traditions have wound their way north to enrich Brisbane city folk with the ways of the vineyard at the unique restaurant, Bar Barossa.
+Barossa traditions have wound their way north to enrich Brisbane city folk with the ways of the vineyard at Bar Barossa, a unique wine bar and restaurant.

 More on Bar Barossa >